 History can be fascinating for kids when they discover how children lived long ago.

 The Victorian times were not kind to children from working families.
 Instead of going to a Victorian school and playing with toys all day, they were sent up chimneys, swept streets, worked in factories and became servants.
-But all children love to play, and in KS2, modern children learn about Victorian toys and games that Victorian children played with at the end of the 19th century.
+But all children love to play, and at school, particularly in KS2, modern children learn about Victorian toys and games that Victorian children played with at the end of the 19th century.

 Check out our fascinating facts to help your kids learn more about Victorian times!